 Purdue maintains a list of other tips for getting to Purdue's West Lafayette campus.

 We will have an informal happy hour with light appetizers Thursday night and a formal reception with heavy appetizers Friday night.
-There are no scheduled conference activities on Saturday after lunch.
+We also have a larger dinner reservation for Saturday night (attendees pay for their own meals).

-If you want to eat dinner after any of these events, these are some good choices that take reservations:
+If you want to eat dinner on Thursday or Friday, these are some good choices that take reservations:

 8-Eleven Modern Bistro.
 On campus (same building as hotel).
 Nice.
 Expensive